-In addition to the properties described above, MAF Properties owns a land bank of 446,000 square metres (with a book value of AED 610 million as at 31 December 2013), which is designated as investment property with no immediate construction plan or planned sales to third parties.
+In addition to the properties described above, MAF Properties owns 868,000 square metres of land, principally in the UAE, that it plans to develop or sell to third parties.
+The value of these lands was approximately AED 930.7 million as of 31 December 2012.
 MAF Properties has not yet initiated the project development phase for these properties, and therefore, appropriate Board approvals have not yet been received and financing has not yet been secured for the development of these projects.

-In addition to its land bank held for development, MAF Properties also owns four office buildings in Dubai, three of which are fully or partially occupied by the Group and the remainder is leased to third parties.
+In addition to its land bank held for development, MAF Properties also owns four office buildings in Dubai, three of which are leased to third parties.
+Three of the office buildings are fully or partially occupied by Group and the remaining buildings are leased to third parties.